c0daxy/c0daxy/README.md

 - 🎂 17 yo!
 - 💻 Back-end developer.

 My username is Codaxy, I'm 17 years old.
-I study a little about everything, but what I like the most is backend development.
-My main technologies are Python and Golang.
+I dabble in a bit of everything, but my main passion is backend development.
+I primarily work with Python and Golang.
+Apart from coding, I'm all about anime and games!